April 24, 2015: It’s time for the official release of the Apple Watch, the wearable device Tim Cook describes as the “next chapter in Apple history.”

 Did Steve Jobs know about Apple Watch?

 There’s a bit of confusion as to whether Jobs was involved in the early stages of the Watch’s development.
 The aforementioned Wired article claims that Apple design chief Jony Ive only thought about an Apple-branded watch after Jobs’ death.
-However, Tim Bajarin — an Apple analyst who, unlike many analysts, actually knew Jobs for more than three decades — said, “Steve was aware of the Watch” and “didn’t nix it as a product.”
+However, Tim Bajarin — an Apple analyst who, unlike many, actually knew Jobs for more than three decades — said, “Steve was aware of the Watch” and “didn’t nix it as a product.”

 Conceptualization of the Apple Watch took place around the time that Apple engineers were busy working on iOS 7.
 After that, it developed as a product.
 Apple recruited various smart-sensor experts to create a product that would offer something fundamentally different from the iPhone.

 Apple Watch also marked an attempt by Apple to become more of a luxury company.
 Going back to the company’s earliest days, Apple drew parallels between its computers and aspirational goods like high-end cars.

 However, decisions like making a $17,000 Apple Watch Edition and showing off the device at Paris Fashion Week marked a strategy shift that embraced high-end fashion in a way Apple hadn’t overtly done before.

 Apple Watch launch is the start of something big

 Apple first showed off its smartwatch on September 9, 2014, during the media event revealing the iPhone 6 and 6 Plus.
 The event took place at The Flint Center for the Performing Arts in Cupertino, California.
 That’s where Jobs debuted the first Mac in 1984 and the Bondi Blue iMac G3 in 1998.